patrickfatrick/colorizer/README.md

 const color = Colorizer([302, 59, 65], true) // Set the hsl flag as your second parameter to use that
 ```

-The first argument should be the color to start with, the second argument is a boolean to indicate your color is going to be HSL.
+The first argument should be the color to start with, the second argument is a boolean to indicate if your color is going to be HSL.
+From here you can perform any calculations, blending, stepping, or HSL adjustments, no matter which colorspace you start with.

 ## Converting or returning a color